ScripticArnav/parmarth.app/README.md

 ## 👥 Support

-For support, email [support-email] or create an issue in the repository.
+For support, email arnav007sxn@gmail.com or create an issue in the repository.

 ## 🙏 Acknowledgments